Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes

-The year 2020 is recorded as the largest wildfire season in CA's modern history according to the government of CA. During fire events, dramatically poor air quality is witnessed due to wildfire emissions in which PM2.5 is the primary pollutant \citep{liu_airborne_2017}.
-These environmental risks have made CA outstanding in its widespread use of low-cost sensors such as PurpleAir.
-In particular, more than half of the PurpleAir sensors in the US are concentrated in CA as of February, 2020 \citep{desouza_distribution_2021}.
-Therefore, we analyze daily PM2.5 levels in CA during fire seasons (August 1 to October 22, 2020) using EPA and PurpleAir measurements.
-Since low-cost sensors lack universal quality standards yet, they require appropriate correction for improved comparability to regulatory monitors such as Federal Reference Method (FRM) or Federal Equivalent Method (FEM) \citep{datta_statistical_2020}.
-Using a recommended practice by EPA \citep{barkjohn_development_2021, evans_airnow_2021}, PurpleAir data are calibrated relative to FRM/FEM as follows: $PM_{2.5} = 5.75 + 0.52 PA_{CF1} - 0.09RH$ if $PA_{CF1} \leq 343 \mu g/m^3$ and $PM_{2.5} = 2.97 + 0.46 PA_{CF1} + 3.93\times 10^{-4} PA^2_{CF1}$ otherwise. $PM_{2.5}$ is the calibrated value, $PA_{CF1}$ is the PurpleAir measurements from their correction factor labeled as $CF=1$, and $RH$ is relative humidity in percentage.
+The year 2020 was the largest wildfire season in California's modern history.
+During fire events, dramatically poor air quality is witnessed due to wildfire emissions in which PM2.5 is the primary pollutant \citep{liu_airborne_2017}.
+This environmental risk has made California outstanding in its widespread use of low-cost sensors such as PurpleAir; more than half of the PurpleAir sensors in the United States are concentrated in California as of February, 2020 \citep{desouza_distribution_2021}.
+Therefore, we analyze daily PM2.5 levels in California during fire seasons (August 1 to October 22, 2020) using EPA and PurpleAir measurements.
+For improved comparability to regulatory monitors, PurpleAir measurements are calibrated using recommended practice by EPA \citep{barkjohn_development_2021}.
+Details are found in Supplementary Material S4.